 Read more about our Therapy Department >>

 We also offer a comprehensive programme for those individuals who, as well as having a major mental illness, have abused drug and or alcohol.
-This programme is integrated into the therapeutic programme across the hospital, including The Lodge and the PICU, and is accessible to all service users.
+This programme is integrated into the therapeutic programme across the hospital, including the PICU, and is accessible to all service users.

 Read more about our Drug & Alcohol Programme>>

 Our aim at Kewstoke is to help people learn how to manage their mental health and reinforce their daily living skill, to prepare for independent life back in the community, or for moving into mainstream rehabilitation.
 We actively involve our services users in improving the services that we offer and encourage them and the hospital to be part of the local community.

 Read more for and about our Service Users >>